MG HS: Facelift

-In September 2020, the facelifted HS made its appearance at the 2020 Auto China in Beijing as the MG Pilot (领航 (Lǐngháng)).
-The Pilot, which is often also translated as Navigator, is the name given to the mid-life facelift of the HS, featuring the "third-generation design language" according to SAIC.
-The Pilot and the second-generation MG 5 are the first models to feature the newer MG family design language.
+In September 2020, the facelifted HS made its appearance at the 2020 Auto China in Beijing as the MG Linghang (领航).
+The Linghang, which is often also translated as Navigator, is the name given to the mid-life facelift of the HS, featuring the "third-generation design language" according to SAIC.
+The Linghang and the second-generation MG 5 are the first models to feature the newer MG family design language.
 The MG Pilot is 46 mm longer, and 21 mm taller than the HS, being 4,610 mm long and 1,685 mm tall.